 Basic Coordination: The Minimum Effort Plan

-Small, interpolated adjustments to the 2007 tier structure.
+Small tweaks that smooth out the 2007 rules.
 Better than nothing, but not by much.

-Basic Coordination is the gentlest of the five Draft EIS alternatives.
-It preserves the broad tier structure of the 2007 Guidelines but adds smooth interpolation between tiers, plus modest coordination with Lake Mead elevations.
-The release reductions trigger slightly earlier and at lower rates than under the current rules.
+Basic Coordination is the gentlest of the five Draft EIS plans.
+It keeps the broad 2007 rules.
+It smooths the jumps between rules so changes are gradual, not sudden.
+It also adds light coordination with Lake Mead elevations.
+Release cuts kick in a bit earlier and a bit smaller than under the current rules.

-Projected Lake Powell elevation under the driest decade on record.
-Median line shows the most likely outcome; p10 line is the 10th-percentile worst case.
+Lake Powell elevation under the driest decade on record.
+The median line shows the most likely path.
+The worst-10% line shows the bottom 10% of bad-luck futures.

 The scorecard

-We ran this plan through our standard stress test: sampled inflows from the last ten years (the driest decade on record), 2,000 Monte Carlo iterations, 40 years forward.
-Same starting point as every other plan we evaluate.
-Same inflow sampling.
+We tested this plan the same way we test every plan.
+We used inflows from the last ten years — the driest decade on record.
+We ran 2,000 Monte Carlo trials for 40 years.
+The starting point and inflows stay the same.
 Only the operating rule changes.

 |---|---|---|---|